kedro-org/kedro/CONTRIBUTING.md

 make install-pre-commit
 ```

-> **_NOTE:_** If Spark/PySpark/Hive tests for datasets are failing it might be due to the lack of Java>8 support from Spark.
+> _Note:_ If Spark/PySpark/Hive tests for datasets are failing it might be due to the lack of Java>8 support from Spark.
 You can try using `export JAVA_HOME=$(/usr/libexec/java_home -v 1.8)` which works under MacOS or other workarounds.
 [Reference](https://stackoverflow.com/questions/53583199/pyspark-error-unsupported-class-file-major-version-55)

 ### Running checks locally